opensanctions/opensanctions/site/_content/faq.md

 ### Can I use this data for commercial purposes?

-Please be our guest.
-If you use OpenSanctions for your business, please consider [becoming a sponsor](/sponsor/) to guarantee the continued development and operation of the project.
+If you use OpenSanctions for your business, please [acquire a data license](/licensing/) to guarantee the continued development and operation of the project.

 ### <a id="peps"></a> What is a politically exposed person (PEP)?